-If you’ve been feeling a little cooped up lately, you’re not alone.
-Along with the majority of the world, you and your dog have probably been itching to stretch your legs and paws and, luckily, you don’t have to go far.
-With these dog-friendly backyard ideas, you can transform your outdoor space into a haven you both can enjoy.
+If you and your dog have been itching to stretch your legs and paws, luckily, you don’t have to go far.
+With these backyard ideas for dogs, you can transform your outdoor space into a haven you both can enjoy.

 Giving your backyard a makeover is a great way to help you and your pup enjoy the fresh air and sunshine during a time when you may not be able to go to the dog park or indulge in a beach BBQ as often as you’d like.
 It’s not just about buying new, durable toys and outdoor furniture.
 It’s about reimagining your yard—however big or small—as a set of distinct outdoor rooms.

 As a home design and gardening editor, I recommend starting by sectioning off your space to accommodate all your pup’s daily activities, plus your own.
 With areas dedicated to lounging, eating, working and playing, you can create a multifaceted outdoor oasis that pays special mind to the sunshine-loving fur baby in your life.